 The art of vintage posters has experienced a renaissance in the last two decades, as new generations rediscover the illustrations and paintings of the past.
 Original travel posters are now highly collectible items.
 In 2014, Christie’s sold Henri de Toulouse-Lautrec’s Moulin Rouge lithograph for £314,500, its highest-grossing travel poster in history.
 I grew up with this image printed on a set of coasters that my mum purchased while travelling in France.
 For those who aren’t millionaires yet, prints of vintage posters can also be purchased at much more reasonable prices.

-There is a possibility it was Swiss illustrator Donald Brun (1909-1999) who was a student of one of Switzerland’s first professional calligraphic artists.
+Swiss illustrator Donald Brun (1909-1999) was a student of one of Switzerland’s first professional calligraphic artists.
 He apprenticed as a publicity illustrator and took art classes in Basel and Berlin before becoming a freelance artist.
 Brun created posters for Swissair among others.
 Though he never stuck to one particular style, my personal favourites are the “picture-in-picture” posters he designed, like those below.

 British born designer Abram Games was one of the last of the great poster designers, as the art was lost to offset printing and photography.
 His early work was often for London Transport and Shell.
 After a stint in the British War Office during World War II, Games returned to posters for British Airways, Aer Lingus and EL AL.

-David Klein (1918-2005) may be the artist behind your favourite vintage travel poster, if it is a boldly coloured modernist piece.
+David Klein (1918-2005) created boldly coloured modernist posters.
 The Texas native studied at the Art Center School (also known as the Art Center College of Design) in Los Angeles.
 He created illustrations for the U.S. Armed Forces during WWII, then went to live and work in New York City.
-He created most of his travel related work between the mid-1950’s and 60’s.
+He created most of his travel-related work between the mid-1950s and ’60s.
 Klein’s commercial art includes these memorable commissions for TWA.

-Is your poster a Qantas promotion?
-Then it may have been a Harry Rogers (1929-2012) creation.
-The Australian designer created several series of Qantas posters from the 1950’s through 1970’s, utilizing techniques such as paper cutting, collage and watercolour to define each campaign.
+Harry Rogers (1929-2012) was an Australian designer who created several series of Qantas posters from the 1950s through 1970s, utilizing techniques such as paper cutting, collage and watercolour to define each campaign.

 French graphic designer Bernard Villemot (1911-1989) is associated with his work for Air France, Bally, Perrier and Orangina.
 Villemot initially studied with master art deco poster artist Paul Colin.
 His work has been in high demand since his death in 1989.

-Edmond Maurus is a consideration for art deco posters created for French airlines Air Union and Air France between 1925 and 1955.
+Edmond Maurus designed art deco posters for French airlines Air Union and Air France between 1925 and 1955.
 The French artist studied at the Germain Pilon School.

 French painter Vincent Guerra is largely a mystery, but his work for Air France and Aerovias Guest after WWII are notable contributions to poster design.

-Could your favourite poster be the work of Joseph Feher (1908-1987)?
-The Hungarian born and trained artist also studied at the Academy Bella Arte in Florence, Italy and Bauhaus, Germany.
-He also obtained a scholarship to the School of the Art Institute of Chicago in the late 1920’s.
+Joseph Feher (1908-1987), a Hungarian born and trained artist, studied at the Academy Bella Arte in Florence, Italy and Bauhaus, Germany.
+He also obtained a scholarship to the School of the Art Institute of Chicago in the late 1920s.
 From there, his work in commercial art and portraiture began.
 Feher taught in Chicago and at the Academy of Arts in Honolulu, Hawaii.
 He was also flown around the continental United States by United Airlines, to paint watercolours of cities for ads and calendars until about 1949.

-Italian painter Vittorio Grassi (1878-1958) is another option.
-Grassi started out at the Bank of Italy, testing typographic techniques as a means of counterfeit prevention, while he practiced his landscape painting.
+Italian painter Vittorio Grassi (1878-1958) started out at the Bank of Italy, testing typographic techniques as a means of counterfeit prevention, while he practised his landscape painting.
 He later moved into commercial work, designing stamps and posters for the Italian Government Tourist Board and the Italian Railroad System among other public agencies.

-Otto Nielsen in the Danish painter who designed travel posters for Scandinavian Airlines (SAS) between 1954 and 1976 in his unique oil painting style.
+Otto Nielsen is the Danish painter who designed travel posters for Scandinavian Airlines (SAS) between 1954 and 1976 in his unique oil painting style.

-Might it be Jean Even (1910-1986)?
-The Parisian born artist studied at the Ecole Boulle and Ecole Nationale Supérieure des Beaux-Arts.
+Parisian born artist Jean Even (1910-1986) studied at the Ecole Boulle and Ecole Nationale Supérieure des Beaux-Arts.
 Even favoured gouache for its matt colours, speedy drying and compatibility with light paper, all qualities excellent for travel.